 Prior to the Closing, (i) two directors, Adam H. Clammer and William Heldfond, were nominated by the Sponsor and accepted by Cellebrite; (ii) two directors, Ryusuke Utsumi and Yonatan Domnitz, were nominated by SUNCORPORATION and accepted by Cellebrite; (iii) one director, Haim Shani, was nominated by IGP and accepted by Cellebrite, and (iv) four directors, Elly Keinan, Nadine Baudot-Trajtenberg, Dafna Gruber and Yossi Carmil, were nominated in accordance with Cellebrite's governing documents and applicable Law, two of whom are external directors as required by Israeli Law and three of whom are Independent Directors (for the avoidance of doubt, the external directors are considered also as independent directors).
-The initial Chairperson of the Cellebrite Board is Haim Shani, who has served in such capacity in accordance with the terms of Cellebrite's governing documents since the Effective Time.
-The initial officers of Cellebrite are Yossi Carmil, Dana Gerner, Leeor Ben-Peretz, Ronnen Armon, Mark Gambill, Alon Klomek, Osnat Tirosh and Ken Basore, who were designated by Cellebrite as such prior to Closing, and who have served in such capacity in accordance with the terms of Cellebrite's governing documents since the Effective Time.
+The initial Chairperson of the Cellebrite's governing documents since the Effective Time.
+The initial officers of Cellebrite are Yossi Carmil, Dana Gerner, Leeor Ben-Peretz, Ronnen Armon, Mark Gambill, Alon Klomek, Osnat Tirosh and Ken Basore, who were designated by Cellebrite as such prior to Closing, and who have served in such capacity in accordance with the terms of the terms of Cellebrite's governing documents since the Effective Time.